inexorgame-obsolete/wiki-mirror/Particle-System.md

 ### Particle Renderer Implementations

 To be visible, particles needs a renderer.
 These paint something in the 3D world.
-What, how and where is part of the implemenation and configuration.
+What, how and where is part of the implementation and configuration.

 * Point-Based (Billboards)
  * Smoke